-We are introducing a series of posts that make up a Lake-Friendly Guide to engage the public in action-oriented ways to protect Lake Hopatcong.
+We are introducing a series of posts that make up a Lake-Friendly Living Guide to engage the public in action-oriented ways to protect Lake Hopatcong.
 All property owners in the Lake Hopatcong watershed, not just lakefront property owners, can make a difference.
-The first post in our Lake-Friendly Guide series focuses on Stormwater Basics and suggests actions everyone can take to reduce stormwater runoff.
+The first post in our Lake-Friendly Living Guide series focuses on Stormwater Basics and suggests actions everyone can take to reduce stormwater runoff.
 Stormwater is one of the largest contributors of pollutants to Lake Hopatcong.
 Tune in each week to learn more about what you can do for our lake!

 What is stormwater runoff?